 The Sudan Branch, also known as the East Pecatonica River, is the second longest stream in the watershed and is a tributary to Mineral Point Branch.
 The village of Linden discharges its wastewater to a tributary of the Sudan Branch.
 The lower 13 miles are classified as a warm water sport fishery and considered a good walleye stream, while the smallmouth bass fishery is fairly limited (Sims).
 The upper 3 miles has recently been designated by fisheries management as a Class II trout fishery.
 Past notes include observations of trout redds in this upper portion (Kerr memo).
 The stream has not been monitored recently.

 Author Aquatic Biologist

-Sudan Branch (WBIC 929000) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
-This water is meeting this designated use and is not considered impaired.
+Sudan Branch (WBIC 929000) was assessed during the 2018 listing cycle; new biological (fish Index of Biotic Integrity (IBI) scores) sample data were clearly below the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+This water was meeting this designated use and was not considered impaired.

 Author Ashley Beranek